FalconLee1011/Customized-Aerial-Screen-Saver/README.md

 `/Library/Application Support/com.apple.idleassetsd/Customer/entries.json` which stores all aerial screen saver's info

 By modifying the JSON, you can add whatever you want as an Aerial Screen saver, that's why you'll need to provide your password in order to modify these files.

-## Known issues
-- It may take some time for the screen saver to appear in the System Settings, since it will take some time for macOS to update Aerial Screen Saver's data under `/Library/Application Support/com.apple.idleassetsd/Aerial.sqlite*`
-  - I am working on how to trigger the update of the database, however I have no clue at the moment.

 ## Community is everything!
 If you find this project useful and would like to support its development, you can